Real-time Capable Learning-based Visual Tool Pose Correction via Differentiable Simulation: Results and Discussion

-and the error reduction rate is scaled by how much noise was reduced from the uncorrected configuration, .

-As shown in Table~\ref{tab:position}, the end-effector position has less than ten millimeters error from the true position.
-However, the depth axis shows a larger error of more than \SI{2}{\cm}, this is likely due to the greater ambiguity in that direction as the model must learn to ``match" the size of the predicted and observed tool masks, while also estimating the orientation correction.
-Overall, there was an error reduction of 40\% over all the axis.
+Table~\ref{tab:translations} and Table~\ref{tab:rotations} compare the \acrshort{psm} end-effector hand-eye transform \(\T{CAM}{EEF}\) error correction performance of our method, against other variations and a benchmark technique, for translation, and orientation, respectively.
+The norm vectors were calculated across all axes, and then benchmarked with the ground truth for the norm \acrshort{rmse}.

+The monocular (mono) variant of our model was trained from scratch to use the input from the left camera only.
+Compared to our proposed model that was trained from scratch, it had comparable performance in the x- and y-axes but predictably was unable to substantially resolve the depth (i.e. z-axis) estimate.
+Compared to training from scratch, the finetuned model showed about 12\% more accuracy on translation.
+This resulted in an over 50\% error reduction against the uncorrected configuration.

-To benchmark our method, we implemented a gradient descent-based method similar to that described in CtRNet-X~\cite{lu2024ctrnet}.
-The method uses the uncorrected prediction mask and keypoints to iteratively optimize the camera pose and the visible joint angles via gradient descent.
-We set a loss convergence threshold and let it converge on each frame rather than initializing a single correction at the start of a task instance as described in ~\cite{liang2025differentiable}.
-The maximum number of iterations allowed for a frame was set to 100, which allows the optimizer to converge to the reference mask within the first one or two frames and consequently propagate its previous prediction as an initialization for its next iteration.
-The loss threshold is set to 150 for the weighted silhouette and keypoints loss, which balances the accuracy and efficiency.
+To benchmark our method, we implemented a gradient descent-based method similar to that described in~\cite{lu2023image,liang2025differentiable}.
+The method used the same uncorrected configuration and loss functions as our method to iteratively optimize the camera to \acrshort{psm} Roll link transform and the visible four joint angles via Adam.
+We set a loss convergence threshold equal to our model's average validation loss, and let it converge on each frame rather than initializing a single correction at the start of a task instance as described in~\cite{liang2025differentiable}.
+The maximum number of iterations allowed for a frame was set to 100, which allowed the optimizer to converge to the reference mask within the first one or two frames and consequently propagate its previous prediction as an initialization for its next iteration.

-Compared to our approach, the gradient descent method showed lower accuracy.
-In Table~\ref{tab:position}, the gradient descent method showed larger \acrshort{rmse}, even on the X and Y axes.
-Considering the fact that the dataset is randomly perturbed with noise, the result may not reflect the performance in a real scenario, where the noise profile might not be so aggressive. which needs further experiments.
-While out of the scope of our paper, further improvements can potentially be realized by the optimization-based approach with an added geometric loss~\cite{liang2025differentiable}, which helps the optimizer focus on the shaft geometric feature alignment rather than just on increasing the mask overlap area.